CVE-2021-20278

 Description

-is used.
+An authentication bypass vulnerability was found in Kiali when the authentication strategy OpenID is used.
 When RBAC is enabled, Kiali assumes that some of the token validation is handled by the underlying cluster.
-When OpenID implicit flow
+When OpenID implicit flow is used with RBAC turned off, this token validation doesn't occur, and this allows a malicious user to bypass the authentication.

 Statement

-OpenShift ServiceMesh (OSSM) Kiali is configured to delegate authorization to the OpenShift's RBAC user rights and the OpenID authentication strategy is not supported, therefore it is marked not affected
+OpenShift ServiceMesh (OSSM) Kiali is configured to delegate authorization to the OpenShift's RBAC user rights and the OpenID authentication strategy is not supported, therefore it is marked not affected.

 Common Vulnerability Scoring System (CVSS) Score Details